ubco-W2022T2-data301/project-group-group05/final_report_group05.md

 ### Exploratory Data Analysis

-Firstly, we analyzed the probability of a departure delay, arrival delay and cancellations for each day of January 2020.
+We initially analyzed the probabilities of a departure delay, arrival delay, and cancellations for each day of January 2020.
 This provides information about which parts of the month are better for traveling in terms of travel disruptions.

 The probability of a delay or cancellation at the start of the month was varied.
 There were 3 significant spikes in delays and 2 significant spikes in cancellations.
 The first skip — with little to no increase in cancellations — occurred on the 4th followed by the other spikes on the 11th and 17th of January.

 ![Probability of Delay for Each Day of January](./images/kaiden/jan-2020-delay-probability.png)

-We can see after the 20th of January there was a significant drop in the daily percentage rate of experiencing a departure delay.
+There is a significant drop in the daily probability of experiencing a departure delay after the 20th of January.
 This may suggest that traveling in the latter part of the month is a better option to reduce travel disruptions.
-Next, lets take a look at the total number of delays in the month and check if it correlates with our findings above.
+Next, we looked into the total number of delays during the month to check if it correlates with our findings above.

 ![Number of Delays Per 3rd of January](./images/kaiden/jan-2020-delays-per-third.png)

-As we can see, the total number of delays had dropped by the last 10 days of January.
-This agrees with our daily percentage graph above, and it furthers the finding that, if a traveler wants to pick dates that will see the least amount of delays, they should choose a date later in the month.
+In this chart, the total number of delays had dropped by the last 10 days of January.
+This agrees with our daily percentage graph above, and it furthers the finding that — if a traveler wants to pick dates that will see the least amount of delays — they should choose a date later in the month.

 We repeated the analysis of departure and arrival delays for February 2020, and we found that arrival and departure delays were correlated in this month as well.